-If in the DCS panels you see a red alarm in the "DCS" button, coming from "DIP 7" manager, and an indication of "DIP_7: TimeAlarm" in the alerts panel of DCS (on top), do:
+If in the DCS panels you see a RED alarm in the "DCS" button, coming from "DIP 7" manager, and an indication of "DIP_7: TimeAlarm" in the alerts panel of the DCS (on top), do:

 - Wait approx. 10 minutes.
 If the alarm disappears, no more action is needed.
-Just check that there are new points appearing in the trend plots (value vs. time) of CEDAR and Beam readings in the DCS. - If the alarm does not disappear after 10 minutes, call the CCC control room and ask the operator to "wreboot the dipGwExp server on cs-ccr-cmw2".
-After a while, the alarm should disappear, and new updates should be visible in the CEDAR and Beam trends.
+Just check that there are new points appearing in the trending plots (value vs. time) of beam readings in the DCS. - If the alarm does not disappear after 10 minutes, call the CCC control room and inform the operator that there is a problem with the dipGwInjectors server.
+After a while, the alarm should disappear, and new updates should be visible in the trending plots.